Flashman2000/IronSDK_2020/README.md

  - added `IronCV_Test` for beta testing the computer vision system

 ### Version 0.4-beta (10/27/2019)
- - New and improved IronCV computer vision system using a new methodology
+ - New and improved `IronCV` computer vision system using a new methodology
  - Installed RoadRunner and it's dependencies
- - Installed DogeCommander (will probably be depracated in the future)
+ - Installed DogeCommander (will probably be deprecated in the future)

  ### Version 1.0 (11/1/2019)
   - IronCV out of beta testing